nablarch/nablarch-document/en/application_framework/adaptors/webspheremq_adaptor.rst

 .. important::

-  For WebSphere MQ jars, refer to the product manual and add those that are required to the class path.
-  The library included with WebSphere MQ v7.5 is used for testing.
+  The library included with IBM MQ v9.3 is used for testing.
   When changing the version, test in the project to confirm that there are no problems.

 Configuration for using this adapter